top of page

 We all know the writer’s path is never easy, what makes you keep going?
 What advice would you give to new authors?

-Keep writing and reading.
+Keep writing.
 Writing is a skill that improves with practice.
+Not only does the quality go up over time; so does your productivity.

 Donald Firesmith